arialilith/Obsidian-Vault-Template/journal/99 - Meta/00 - Templates/(TEMPLATE) Yearly Note Template.md

 TABLE WITHOUT ID file.link as "Month", join(highlight, "

 ") as "Highlights"
-FROM "04 - Monthly Notes"
+FROM "03 - Journal/Monthly Notes"
 WHERE file.day.year = this.file.day.year
 AND highlight != null
 SORT date